romrawinjp/romrawinjp.github.io/content/artworks.md

 {{</ math.inline >}}

 > The perk of feeling too much is it made us the greatest artist.
 But in reality, the world doesn't need to know that.
-So we must stay hidden behind the shadow... or do we? -- Distance between Jin and her latte cup, 2022
+So we must stay hidden behind the shadow... or mustn't we? -- Distance between Jin and her latte cup, 2022

 $$